 How does FiPL fit in with other Government support for farming and land management?

 Your Protected Landscape team will be able to provide you with more details and advice, and guide you through the application process.

-It's important to recognise that the FiPL programme is not an agri- environment scheme - it's a programme supporting individual projects, enabling additional investment where it is most useful.
-Being in an agri- environment scheme isn't a barrier to receiving project funding through the programme as long as you're not paid twice for the same work.
+It's important to recognise that the FiPL programme is not an agrienvironment scheme - it's a programme supporting individual projects, enabling additional investment where it is most useful.
+Being in an agrienvironment scheme isn't a barrier to receiving project funding through the programme as long as you're not paid twice for the same work.

 Your project may also be part of and include other programmes or schemes on your farm that enhance or complement the project outcomes, and if this is the case it is important to demonstrate in your application how this will be achieved.
 Although it is important to ensure that there is no double funding for the same activity, delivering with other projects or schemes is likely to enhance the project scoring and wider benefits.

 If your project activity involves or impacts on other government schemes, programmes or sites of environmental or historical interest, for example Catchment Sensitive Farming, scheduled monuments or a SSSI, it is important that you get the relevant support and/ or advice such as from Natural England, Historic England, Forestry Commission, Environment Agency or from Catchment Sensitive Farming Officers (CSFOs).
 Guidance for Catchment Sensitive Farming including local contacts is on Gov.uk Catchment Sensitive Farming: reduce water and air pollution - GOV.UK (www.gov.uk).

 Will receiving this funding stop me entering into new environmental land management schemes?

-Participants who are part of the Farming in Protected Landscapes programme should be well placed to enter into environmental land management schemes once the programme ends.
-Participants will not automatically roll into environmental land management scheme agreements from the Farming in Protected Landscapes programme.
-Over the longer term, Defra would envision the Sustainable Farming Incentive, the Local Nature Recovery scheme and the Landscape Recovery scheme playing a specific part across these our Protected Landscapes, with farmers who lead on the Farming in Protected Landscapes programme projects taking part in one of these schemes.
+No. Your FiPL agreement can work separately or alongside other environmental land management schemes providing the item or activity being funded is not for the same item or activity under which you are already receiving funding for (referred to as double funding).
+Over the longer term, Defra would envision the Environmental Land Management (ELM) schemes playing a specific part across our Protected Landscapes, with farmers who lead on the Farming in Protected Landscapes programme projects taking part in one of these schemes.